-Revenue (adjusted for foreign exchange)50%Revenue is a fundamental measure of our performance against our long-term growth strategy.\$3,423.7 million\$3,804.1 million\$4,184.6 million\$3,818.6 million100.4%103.8%Non-GAAP Earnings per Share50%Non-GAAP earnings per share is an indicator of profitability that eliminates the effects of events that either are not part of our core operations or are non-cash as well as the impact of income taxes; we use it as a performance target to align our NEOs' interests with those of our investors.\$4.82/per share\$5.36/per share\$5.89/per share\$6.24/per share\$16.5%200.0% Metric % Weighting Why We Use This Metric 2023 Threshold (0% payout) 2023 Target (100% payout) 2023 Maximum (200% payout) 2023 Actual Achievement % Against Target % of PRSUs Earned Against Target Share an indicator of profitability that eliminates the effects of events that either are not part of our core operations or are non-cash as well as the impact of income taxes; we use it as a performance target to align our NEOs' interests with 50% measure of our performance against our long-term growth , . , . . , 100.4% 103.8% 0 1 50% an indicator of profitability that eliminates the effects of events that either are not part of our core operations or are non-cash as well as the impact of income taxes; we use it as a performance target to align our NEOs' interests with share 116.5% 200.0%
+Metric % Weighting Why We Use This Metric 2022 Threshold (0% payout) 2022 Target (100% payout) 2022 Maximum (200% payout) 2022 Actual Achievement % Against Target % of PRSUs Earned Against Target Revenue (adjusted for foreign exchange) 50% Revenue is a fundamental measure of our performance against our long-term growth strategy. \$3,431 million \$3,812 million \$4,194 million \$3,714 million 97.4% 74.1% Non-GAAP Earnings per Share 50% Non-GAAP earnings per share is an indicator of profitability that eliminates the effects of events that either are not part of our core operations or are non-cash as well as the impact of income taxes; we use it as a performance target to align our NEOs' interests with those of our investors. \$5.38/per share \$5.98/per share 6.57/per share \$5.61/per share 93.9% 39.0% Overall Payout as a % Again st Target 56.6%

-Refer to "Financial Metrics Definitions" below for an explanation of the calculation of this measure.
+^{} Refer to "Financial Metrics Definitions" below for an explanation of the calculation of this measure.

-The metrics described above also apply to the 2023 performance period used to calculate the number of PRSUs earned under grants made to NEOs in 2021 and 2022.
+The metrics described above also apply to the 2022 performance period used to calculate the number of PRSUs earned under grants made to NEOs in 2020 and 2021.

 Relative TSR-Based RSUs.
 Each NEO has the opportunity to earn between 0% and 200% of his target relative TSR-Based RSU award based on the three-year performance of our stock price relative to that of companies in the Index Group.
-The number of relative TSR-Based RSUs earned and vested is based upon the percentile ranking of our TSR within the Index Group at the conclusion of the three-year performance period ending on December 31, 2025.
-TSR is calculated on a per share basis as the quotient of (i) (Ending Price plus Dividends per Share Paid minus Beginning Price), divided by (ii) the Beginning Price, where Ending Price means the average closing stock price of one share of common stock over the 90 trading days immediately preceding January 1, 2026; Dividends per Share Paid means cumulative dividends per share of common stock paid between January 1, 2023 through December 31, 2025, if any (and are assumed to be reinvested); and Beginning Price means the average closing stock price of common stock over the 90 trading days immediately preceding stock price of one share of common stock over the 90 trading days immediately preceding stock price of one share of common stock over the 90 trading days immediately preceding stock price of one share of common stock over the 90 trading days immediately preceding January 1, 2023.
-Relative TSR-Based RSUs granted in 2023, to the extent earned, will vest following the TL&C Committee's certification of our financial results for 2025.
+The number of relative TSR-Based RSUs earned and vested is based upon the percentile ranking of our TSR within the Index Group at the conclusion of the three-year performance period ending on December 31, 2024.
+TSR is calculated on a per share basis as the quotient of (i) (Ending Price plus Dividends per Share Paid minus Beginning Price), divided by (ii) the Beginning Price, where Ending Price means the average closing stock price of one share of common stock over the 90 trading days immediately preceding January 1, 2025; Dividends per Share Paid means cumulative dividends per share of common stock paid between January 1, 2022 through December 31, 2024, if any (and are assumed to be reinvested); and Beginning Price means the average closing stock price of one share of common stock over the 90 trading days immediately preceding January 1, 2022.
+TSR-Based RSUs, to the extent earned, will vest following the TL&C Committee's certification of our financial results for 2024.

-For every percentile by which our ranking within the Index Group exceeds the 50th percentile, the number of relative TSR-Based RSUs eligible to vest will increase by 4% of the target, up to a maximum of 200% of the target if our TSR ranking is at or above the 75th percentile.
+For every percentile by which our ranking within the Index Group exceeds the 50th percentile, the number of relative TSR-Based RSUs eligible to vest will increase by 3.33% of the target, up to a maximum of 200% of the target if our TSR ranking is above the 80th percentile.
 For every percentile by which our ranking within the Index Group is below the 50th percentile, the number of relative TSR-Based RSUs eligible to vest will decrease by 3%, with no payout if our TSR ranking is below the 25th percentile.
 This is illustrated below.

 Akamai's TSR Performance Stated as a Comparative Percentile Ranking Within the Index Group Percentage Payout Against Target Number of Shares

 Lower than 25 th 0%

 25 th 25%

 50 th 100%

-75 th 200%
+80 th 200%

-Higher than 75 th 200%
+Higher than 80 th 200%

-The chart below shows target performance, achieved performance and percent of target earned with respect to relative TSR-Based RSU awards granted in 2021 and earned over the three-year period ending December 31, 2023.
+The chart below shows target performance, achieved performance and percent of target earned with respect to relative TSR-Based RSU award granted in 2020 and earned over the three-year period ending December 31, 2022.